Applicable OEM Head Unit Models

 Subaru offers 5 versions.
 Only two are dual-zone: H6217AG911 and H6217AG912.
 You must choose either of those for North American cars (to replace your dual-zone OEM HU).
 Both models have been confirmed to work.
 The only difference is the color of the plastic.

 Unfortunately, Subaru only sells the kits in Japan (intended for JDM right-hand drive models).
-To purchase one, you'll need to order through either AVO JDM or Japanparts (or find someone who is selling a used kit).
+To purchase one, you'll need to order it from one of the Japanese vendors who ship to USA and Canada (AVO JDM, Japanparts, or JDM-planet), or find someone who is selling a used kit.

 This hasn't stopped owners in the USA and Canada.
 Many have successfully installed the JDM kits in their cars.
 For more information, see this thread on the LegacyGT forums:

 The rest of this 'Parts Needed' guide focuses on items that I have available.
-For questions about the JDM kit (and other parts you'll need to order from Japan), please refer to the above forum thread.
+For questions about ordering and installing the JDM kit and RHD hazard switch, please refer to the above forum thread.
 Just about every question you could ask has been answered there (often multiple times).

 i88 Adapter Harness